Tag: Letters

 Photos from the War

-Aristofanis Androulakis shares a photo of him and captain.
-He then shares a photo of a church they created to have services during the war.
-He shows a photo of a Greek cemetery in Korea.
-He also shares an image of the grave of a man he knew who asked him to deliver a message to his sister when he returned to Greece.
+Aristofanis Androulakis shares a photo of himself with his captain, followed by a photo of a church they built for services during the war.
+He then shows an image of a Greek cemetery in Korea and highlights the grave of a man he knew.
+This man had asked him to deliver a message to his sister when he returned to Greece.

 Avery Creef